What is an externship and how does it differ from an internship?

 How do I propose an externship of my own choice?

 See Lisa Cannon for a new externship proposal form and further details.
-The deadline for NEW proposals (that have not been approved by the law school) to be considered for the following semester is one month prior to the end of that semester’s classes and mid-April is the deadline for new summer and fall externship consideration.
+The deadline for NEW proposals (that have not been approved by the Law School) to be considered for the following semester is one month prior to the end of that semester’s classes and mid-April is the deadline for new summer and fall externship consideration.
 This time frame is established so the curriculum committee has time to review the proposal and determine if the full faculty will approve such a proposal at their monthly meeting.
+Neither groups meet over the summer months.

-Please contact Lisa.Cannon@valpo.edu if you have any questions related to the Externship Program.
+Please contact Lisa.Cannon@valpo.edu if you have any further questions related to the Externship Program.